onflow/flow/flips/20220203-capability-controllers.md

 capCon.relink(target: /storage/counter2)
 ```

 This example assumes that the capability id is known.
 This is always the case for capabilities in the accounts public domain, since the account has access to those directly.
 For private capabilities that were given to someone else this can be achieved by keeping an on-chain or an off-chain list of capability ids and some extra identifying information (for example the address of the receiver of the capability).
-If no such list was kept, the issuer can use the information on the CapCons retrieved through`authAccount.getControllers(path: StoragePath)`to find the right id.
+If no such list was kept, the issuer can use the information on the CapCons retrieved through `issuer.getControllers(path: StoragePath)`to find the right id.

 #### Capability Minters